aarong/feedme-spec/README.md

 ### FeedClose

-A `FeedClose` message asks to close a feed.
+A `FeedClose` message instructs the server close a feed.
+Clients are always free to close any feeds that they have open.

 Messages take the following form: